-Even if you cannot meet the requirements listed above, you may be admitted into certain Gadsden State certificate programs, but only if you are at least 16 years old and have been out of school at least one calendar year (or upon the recommendation of the local superintendent) and have specifically documented ability-to-benefit.
-In addition, you may be allowed to enroll in such "institutional credit only" courses as developmental English, mathematics and reading.
+Even if you cannot meet the requirements listed above, you may be admitted into certain Gadsden State certificate programs, but only if you are at least 17 years old and have been out of school at least one calendar year (or upon the recommendation of the local superintendent) and have specifically documented ability-to-benefit.
+In addition, you may be allowed to enroll in such "institutional credit only" courses as developmental English, Mathematics and Reading.

 Transfer StudentsTransfer Students have attended one or more colleges or universities other than Gadsden State but wish to continue their education at Gadsden State.
 To transfer, you must request your high school transcript and each college and/or university that you previously attended to mail directly to Gadsden State Admissions Office an official transcript of all the college-level course work that you attempted elsewhere.
 If you have completed a baccalaureate degree, however, you must request an official transcript be mailed only from the institution that granted you the degree.

 You will receive credit for only those transfer courses in which you earned passing grades.
 If your cumulative grade point average is lower than 2.00 on a 4.00 scale, you will be admitted only on academic probation and will be subject to Gadsden State probation and suspension policies applicable to returning students.
-If you come to Gadsden State on academic suspension or on disciplinary suspension from another college, you must appeal to Gadsden State Admissions Committee for admission.
+If you come to Gadsden State on academic suspension, on disciplinary suspension, or a dismissal from another college, you must appeal to Gadsden State Admissions Committee for admission.

 Transient Students are like Transfer Students except that they wish to enroll in Gadsden State courses for just a semester, fully intending to return to their previous college or university to complete their studies.

 If you are a transient student seeking admission for one semester, you must see that the Registrar of the college where you are regularly (permanently) enrolled sends a transient letter to our Admissions office on your behalf.

 Early-Admission Students(also referred to as Accelerated Students) are high school students who have been approved by their high school administration to enroll in Gadsden State courses while they are still attending high school.